matuzo/HTMHell/hell/adventcalendar/2024/14/index.md

 For about [16% of the world’s population](https://www.who.int/news-room/fact-sheets/detail/disability-and-health#:~:text=Key%20facts,1%20in%206%20of%20us.) (roughly the population of China), the web often feels like a maze.
 People who rely on assistive technologies experience the web like a poorly bound book, one they must tediously navigate page by page rather than simply moving to the next relevant section.

 Another example: imagine you're searching on Google and find the answer on page 2.
 However, to get there, you first need to enter the [Konami Code](https://en.wikipedia.org/wiki/Konami_Code) to unlock the link.
-Such hidden navigation elements are, unfortunately, a daily reality for many web users.
+Such obscured navigation elements are, unfortunately, a daily reality for many web users.
 On some websites, pagination links are hidden behind inaccessible images without labels, or they use faulty ARIA attributes that make navigation difficult for screenreader users.

 While an accessible pagination doesn't make the entire web accessible, it does ensure that everyone, whether reading a book or browsing the web, can seamlessly turn from page to page and easily find the next part of the story.